krishraghuram/AutoFarmScreenshot/README.md

 This mod automatically call this method everyday when you first appear at your farm **AND** the game time update(e.g. pass 10 in-game minutes).

 Normally, everyday morning you come outside from your farmhouse and as soon as the game time update(e.g. 6:00 am turn into 6:10am), this mod will auto call the screenshot method for you.
+It will lag for a bit at that moment.

 If nothing wrong, you will see a tooltip at the left-down corner showing you screenshot saved.

-Screenshots will be saved in "%appdata%\StardewValley\Screenshots"
+Screenshots will be saved in "%appdata%\StardewValley\Screenshots".
+You can also open that folder via a button in the bottom of options menu.

+### WITH THIS MOD YOU CAN :

+- Record your farm development progress

+- Use these screenshot to generate a GIF to see how your farm has changed.

 ### CONFIG :